SoapMedia/AdminDocsForSylius/Configuration/Tax-Rates.md

 ## Create

-To add a new tax rate, use the create button on the top left of the view and you will be shown the below view:
+To add a new tax rate, use the create button on the top right of the view and you will be shown the below view:

 ![alt text](../assets/images/Configuration/Tax-Rates/02_sylius_admin_tax_rate_create.png "Example Tax Rates view.")